 - Convenience: Not all trails start and end at the same stop along the Cradle Mountain road.
 By using the shuttle buses this gives you the freedom to get on and off where it suits you.

 We recommend for a day visit to the area that you wear suitable clothing and shoes for walking.
 The weather can be variable throughout the day so be prepared.
-We took ski jackets and used them.
+We took ski jackets and used them in the morning and in the afternoon they were in our backpacks.
 We also suggest taking food and plenty of water as well as your camera.

 For exploring the area there is a network of numerous trails in, around and to the summit, including the start of the famous six day Overlander Track.
 Dove Lake Circuit Track is the most popular and while it is 6km around the lake it is a well maintained easy track to walk.
 It is best to get yourself a map from the Visitors Centre and plan your walk or exploration.